mulkieran/bytesize/doc/intro.rst

 sizes expressed in bytes.
 Its principle feature is a Size class from which can be constructed Size objects which represent a precise, whole quantity of bytes.
 Size object can be displayed in a locale-specific manner.
-Strings which correspond to the module's interpretation of a locale-specific representation of a number of bytes can be parsed and used to construct Size objects.
 Various arithmetic operations are defined for Size objects.

 Practical Computing with Bytes
 ------------------------------